tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

   **Sample answer:** We can group customers on a retail chain by shopping habits, so we can send customized offers by email or mobile app to increase sales.

-  **Sample answer:** Having thousands of transactions per day on credit card operations, it is hard to identify anomalous or fraudulent transactions.
+  **Sample answer:** Having thousands of transactions per day on credit card operations, it is hard to identify abnormal or fraudulent transactions.
 We can use unsupervised learning to find patterns among transaction data to identify anomalies and potentially fraudulent transactions.

   **Sample answer:** We can use unsupervised learning to cluster stock data so we can create investment portfolios according to the resulting groups.

 Continue with the presentation, move to the slide titled "How can we understand our customers?" and move forward by highlighting the following:

-* One of the most relevant uses of unsupervised learning, not only in FinTech, but also in some other sectors such as marketing, entertainment, or retail, is customer segmentation.
+* One of the most important uses of unsupervised learning, not only in FinTech, but also in some other sectors such as marketing, entertainment, or retail, is customer segmentation.

 * Beyond the typical segmentation variables, such as age, gender, income, or zip code, understanding customers is crucial in every sector.

-* Supervised learning is very helpful at predicting the future based on labeled historical data; however, there are often situations where supervised learning is not feasible due to lack of information or lack of training labels.
+* Supervised learning is very helpful at predicting the future based on labelled historical data; however, there are often situations where supervised learning is not feasible due to lack of information or lack of training labels.

 * Unsupervised learning allows us to cluster data to find hidden or unknown patterns that can be used to understand the customers better.
 For example, to develop a customized offer that responds to the needs identified in every group.